A Mother’s Love in the Absence of Reciprocity

 Why the Loneliness Feels So Heavy

-The loneliness is not just about missing your child.
+The loneliness is not only about absence.
 It is about loving with nowhere for that love to land.

 Redirecting love toward: